alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 can be very powerful.
-One simple example is that to get 10x better results, you can either make one thing with a 10x better paradigm shift, or you can make ten different things [1.26x better](https://www.google.com/search?&q=1.26^10) and they'll combine to a 10x total improvement.
-The latter is just as transformative but can be much easier, especially if you get 10 experts with different skill sets to work together on a common goal.
+One simple example is that to get 10x better results, you can either make one thing with a 10x better paradigm shift, or you can make ten different things [1.26x better](https://www.google.com/search?&q=1.26^10), and they'll combine to a 10x total improvement.
+The latter is just as transformative, but can be much easier, especially if you get 10 experts with different skill sets to work together on a common goal.
 This is how corporations become a thing.